havvavural/1-Intro-to-Finance-Homework/README.md

 ## Results

 * What has been the business impact of this company so far?

 JP Morgan became the first U.S. bank to create and successfully test a digital coin representing a fiat currency.
+This affects other banks/companies to think about stepping into blockchain and cyrptocurrecy bussiness.

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?

+Volume of the coin's transactions and usability of its in between people.

 * How is your company performing relative to competitors in the same domain?

-Cuurently there are no other US Bank that has its own cryptocurrency.
+Curently there is no other US Bank that has its own cryptocurrency.

 ---